Native Plants and Wildflowers

 and the regions where they grow are often breathtaking, too.
 Pictured below is the view of

 the Flame Azaleas, R. calendulaceum, along the Appalactian Trail near Roan Mountain on the border of North Carolina and Tennessee.

 Some of these pages were developed in association with various talks he has given to garden clubs or plant societies.
-Some still reside on the server at Thomas Jefferson High School for Science and Technology where he taught for many years.
-Those are not easy to update, but newer versions may be be added and updated soon.
+For a number of years, nany of these files resided on the server at Thomas Jefferson High School for Science and Technology where he taught for many years.
+They have been recently moved to his own domain, so some links may be inactive but should be updated soon.